LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

    :end-before: _scan_inclusive_seq_end
    :language: C++

-Since no operator is passed to the scan method, the default 'sum' operation is applied and the result generated in the 'out' array is a prefix-sum based on the 'in' array.
+Since no operator is passed to the scan method, the default 'plus' operation is applied and the result generated in the 'out' array is a prefix-sum based on the 'in' array.
 The resulting 'out' array contains the values::

    -1 -1 0 2 5 9 14 20 27 35 44 54 65 77 90 104 119 135 152 170

+In particular, each entry in the output array is a *partial sum* of all input array entries up to that array index.

 We can be explicit about the operation used in the scan by passing the RAJA 'plus' operator ``RAJA::operators::plus<int>`` to the scan method: